-• Flyby transfers.
+- Flyby transfers.
 Flyby operations only occur through the external port (DMA channel 0) and do not involve the DSP's core.
-The DMA controller acts as a conduit to transfer data from an I/O device to external SDRAM memory.
-During a transaction, the DSP relinquishes the external data bus; outputs addresses, memory selects (MSSD3-0) and the IORD, IOWR, IOEN, and RD/WR strobes; and responds to ACK.
+The DMA controller acts as a conduit to transfer data from an external I/O device and external SDRAM memory.
+During a transaction, the DSP relinquishes the external data bus; outputs addresses, memory selects (MSSD3-0) and the IORD, IOWR, IOEN, and RD/WR strobes; and responds to ACK. - DMA chaining.
+DMA chaining operations enable applications to automatically link one DMA transfer sequence to another for continuous transmission.
+The sequences can occur over different DMA channels and have different transmission attributes. - Two-dimensional transfers.
+The DMA controller can access and transfer two-dimensional memory arrays on any DMA transmit or receive channel.
+These transfers are implemented with index, count, and modify registers for both the X and Y dimensions.

 Figure 4.
-ADSP-TS201S Shared Memory Multiprocessing System
+ADSP-TS202S Shared Memory Multiprocessing System